davidhallac/TICC/README.md

 ```
 network_accuracy.py
 ```
 Runs an instance of TICC algorithm on the T-by-n data matrix as described in the paper.
+Used for generating the network accuracy table as shown in the paper.
 The parameters are the same as the TICC example.

 **Parameters**
 lambda_parameter : the lambda regularization parameter as described in the paper